datazoompuc/datazoom.amazonia/README.md

 or state levels considering the Amazon region.

-The function returns either the raw data or a data frame with aggregates considering, for eachtime-location period, counts for total the number of infractions, infractions that already went to trial, and number of unique perpetrators of infractions.
+The function returns either the raw data or a data frame with aggregates considering, for each time-location period, counts for total the number of infractions, infractions that already went to trial, and number of unique perpetrators of infractions.